What does it take to become a Personal Trainer?

 All of this can be traced back to the fitness industry having little to no public or private regulation (yet).
 Anyone can technically call themselves a “Personal Trainer”.
 To put this into perspective: every cosmetologist needs at least 1000 educational hours, and are required to retain a state license to practice in Massachusetts.
 They may not practice as a cosmetologist without an active license.
 Personal Trainers are not required to obtain a license to practice in Massachusetts.

-You said that the most common and well known Personal Training certifications are NCCA accredited.
+You mentioned a few of the well-known Personal Training certifications.
 Will AAPT provide me with one of these?

 AAPT has raised the bar for all personal trainers.
 Learning concepts in the classroom then going out into their private gym and using these concepts with hands on training really helped me learn to be a great personal trainer.
 Their affiliation with NASM means Grads are educated and certified and will be in high demand in the quickly growing fitness industry.